Bergmann 1896: M1896

-While the earlier models had been manufactured by Louis Schmeisser, the M1896 was built under license by Charles V. Schilling of Suhl.
+According to John Walter, the Model 1896 became commercially available in the autumn of 1895.
+In comparison to its predecessor and its successor, it is the most widely produced model of this pistol family.
 Three cartridges were chambered for the M1896 pistols.
 Approximately 2,000 small pistols designated M1896 No. 2 were chambered for the 5mm Bergmann.
 Production of a larger pistol was approximately 4,400 M1896 No. 3 chambered for the 6.5mm Bergmann, plus two or three hundred M1896 No. 4 chambered for the 8mm Bergmann.